ephect-io/documentation/README.md

     php egg make:quickstart

-You will see a **app** directory in which you will find the standard structure of an ephect application and a **public** directory in which is stored the index.php.
-Ephect doesn't really care of the actual project pstructure provided that all componenets are under **app** directory.
-It means you can organize your application tree as you wish.
+You will see a **app** directory in which you will find the standard structure of an Ephect application and a **public** directory in which is stored the index.php.

 ## Build the application